-February 23-25, 2024
+February 21-23, 2025

-Girl Scouts who sell 100 or more packages during Girl Scouts of Hawai'i Cookie Weekend will earn a 2024 Girl Scouts of Hawaii Cookie Weekend patch!
-Sales can be from a combination of individual sales, booth sales, and Digital Cookie, but must be sold during Girl Scouts of Hawaii Cookie Weekend.
+Girl Scouts who sell 100 or more packages during National Girl Scout Cookie Weekend will earn a 2025 National Girl Scout Cookie Weekend patch!
+Sales can be from a combination of individual sales, booth sales, and Digital Cookie, but must be sold during this weekend.
 Troop Cookie Managers will select this patch quantity in eBudde during final reward submission.